 More broadly, our networked world creates shared situations that can be challenges, such as the above.
 But it also creates opportunities to approach shared situations in new ways that are more suited to our networked world.
-I created the proximity thinking framework, and part of it, the growth model, used in the shared situation guide and the shared situations approach, was created for shared situations in a networked world.
+I created the proximity thinking framework, and part of it, the growth model, which is used in the shared situation guide and the shared situations approach, was created for shared situations in a networked world.
 The fastest way to learn more is an online course I created called Let’s Be More Alive — Intro to ProxThink.

 Additionally, and also more broadly, I used the proximity thinking framework to create a number of projects that can help create more sustainable variety (variety that continues, refreshes, renews).
 I think creating and pursuing sustainable variety, or SustaVariety as I sometimes call it, is probably a better and more viable way of living in a networked world.
-You can explore SustaVariety more on the home page here.
+You can explore SustaVariety more on the homepage here.

 NOTES ON THE CALCULATIONS:

-- The only hours I’m counting are:
+- The hours I’m counting are:

 - Driving, waiting for rides, getting back home.